bonkzero404/react-native-yometu-geolocation/README.md

 # What is react-native-yometu-geolocation

-react-native-yometu-geolocation is a library that is used to build applications such as fitness, cycling, and other sports that require location updates and timers.
+react-native-yometu-geolocation is a library that used to build applications such as fitness, cycling, and other sports that require location updates and timers.

 ## Installation